almdanddre/oraculo/README.md

 # Oráculo "What If..."

-Prova de conceito desenvolvido durante o mestrado na UFCG
+Prova de conceito desenvolvida durante o mestrado na UFCG

 ## Sobre